 If you have to buy it, get the best deal!

-A notification for a new limited edition Birchbox went out to ACES today, so everyone else should receive the email later today or tomorrow.
-This is a Luxe Beauty Box.
-Birchbox releases a luxe box most years, but it almost always has a higher price tag.
+ACES got the notification today, so everyone else should receive the email later today or tomorrow.
+This Luxe Beauty Box gets offered most years, but the contents always change, of course.
+Birchbox usually releases this with a higher price tag.
 At $48, this one will probably go fast.
 It has three full size products, which easily cover the cost of the box.
 That makes the faux leather box it comes in and the five sample size products free as long as you want at least two of the full-size products.
 Every product in this box is either something I want to explore more or something I’ve never tried before.

 Anyone who purchases it today, 11/12/18, can use code LUXEPILLOW for a free Birchbox Satin Pillowcase.
 Even though I predict these boxes will go fast, I know from experience there will be Black Friday and Cyber Monday codes that will almost certainly not exclude this box.
 Those wishing to save 20-25% (the offer varies) can wait until then to pick this up.
 My son loves my Silk Pillowcase I purchased from FabFitFun.
 Though this is hardly the same thing, I bet he won’t really notice.
 As such, this is the promo code I used.